mroshaw/RippedAssetImporter/README.md

 The tool was developed and tested using Unity 2019.4, but should work with later versions too.

+## Dependencies

-The tool depends on Thunderkit and a complete game files import via the Thunderkit UI.
+[ThunderKit](https://github.com/PassivePicasso/ThunderKit) - you'll need a complete game files import via the ThunderKit UI.

+[Asset Ripper] (https://github.com/assetripper/assetripper) - you'll need a full project export of the game you're modding.

 ## Installation